 outside the quayside Pizza Express.

-buildings are visible
+buildings (with the gree-painted kiln vent) are visible

 Hotel (formerly John Good warehouse).
 The